nabid69/Unsupervised-Curriculum-Learning---UCL/README.md

 * DeepSeaGrass Dataset: Uses a real-world dataset containing underwater images for seagrass detection.

 ### Dataset
-CSIRO provides the [DeepSeaGrass dataset](https://data.csiro.au/collection/csiro:47653v1?redirected=true) and contains a comprehensive set of underwater images specifically designed for sea grass detection.
+CSIRO provides the [DeepSeaGrass dataset](https://data.csiro.au/collection/csiro:47653v1?redirected=true) and contains a comprehensive set of underwater images specifically designed for seagrass classification.
 The dataset can be accessed and downloaded from [this link](https://data.csiro.au/collection/csiro:47653v1?redirected=true) .

 ### Installation
 To get started with this project, clone the repository and install the required dependencies: